 What I love most about the fair are the competitions, for the prettiest zucchini, the most even stitches, the fattest heifer, the most striking photograph.
 I can’t pretend to understand what the judges are looking for when they’re comparing one ear of corn to another one, but I love the spirit of the thing.
 I love the ribbons – “Best in Show” – and I love the thought of the child heading out the barn every day to feed the calf that will become a prizewinner.

 The second best thing about August is fresh tomatoes, This weekend I found myself with more than 8 pounds of Romas and heirlooms – some from our garden and some from our CSA.
-Since Sunday was kind of a cloudy, rainy mess, a big pot of soup was in order.
 Eight pounds of any of other vegetable would be enough to open a farm stand, but tomatoes cook down so easily that I knew they’d make a reasonable sized pot of tomato basil soup.

 This recipe is labor intensive and takes about an hour and a half to make, but it’s worth the effort.
 The flavor is incredible – even more so because it relies completely on the flavor of fresh tomatoes and herbs rather than heavy cream or milk.
 To make this a vegan recipe, use vegetable stock instead of chicken stock.